-How does the Austin, Texas band Moonlight Towers win such lofty praise as “amazing”
+How does the Austin, Texas band and Chicken Ranch Records recording artists Moonlight Towers win such lofty praise as “amazing”

 (Performing Songwriter) and “simply wonderful” (High Bias)?
 Just by doing what